Andrew Benintendi Player Props: White Sox vs. Rangers

 Andrew Benintendi At The Plate

-- Among the qualifying batters in baseball, he ranks 48th in batting average, 55th in on-base percentage, and 140th in slugging.
+- Among qualifying hitters, he ranks 48th in batting average, while his on-base percentage ranks 58th and he is 141st in slugging.

-- Benintendi enters this game on a four-game hitting streak.
-During his last outings, he's hitting .333 with one homer.
+- Benintendi is batting .364 with one homer during his last games and is riding a five-game hitting streak.

-- He has scored in 29 of 65 games this year, and more than once 3 times.
+- He has scored in 29 of 66 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.